 CASE SUMMARY

-On April 21, the Appellate Division issued its ruling affirming the lower court's invalidation of the congressional plan as being drawn with an unconstitutional partisan bias but reversing as to the invalidation of all three plans as being enacted via an unconstitutional process.
-The court ordered the legislature to enact a constitutional replacement congressional plan by April 30, 2022.
-The defendants appealed this decision to the New York Court of Appeals the following day.
-Oral arguments were held before the Court of Appeals on April 26.
+• On April 21, 2022, the Appellate Division affirmed the trial court’s decision striking down the congressional plan as an unconstitutional partisan gerrymander but reversed as to the three plans being procedurally unconstitutional.
+The court ordered the legislature to enact a remedial congressional plan by April 30, 2022.
+Defendants appealed to the New York Court of Appeals the next day.

-On April 27, the Court of Appeals held that both the congressional and state Senate redistricting plans were enacted in violation of the state's constitutional redistricting process and the congressional plan was drawn with unconstitutional partisan intent and declared both maps void.
-The Court's majority opinion explained the text and purpose of the New York Constitution's redistricting reform amendments clearly intended for compliance with the Independent Redistricting Commission process to be a constitutionally required precondition to the legislature's enactment of redistricting legislation, and here the legislature bypassed that process to enact entirely new plans which did not originate with the commission.
-Additionally, the Court affirmed the lower courts' finding of unconstitutional partisan intent underlying the congressional plan's creation as sufficiently supported by the facts and evidence in the record, specifically noting the finding that it was drawn to discourage competition.
-Having struck down both maps, the Court remitted the matter back to the Supreme Court with instructions to adopt constitutional maps "with all due haste" with the assistance of the special master and any other relevant submissions.
+• On April 27, 2022, the New York Court of Appeals declared the congressional and state Senate plans unconstitutional, finding both were enacted in violation of the state constitution’s redistricting procedures and the congressional plan was drawn was impermissible partisan bias.
+The majority explained the text and purpose of the New York Constitution’s redistricting reform amendments clearly intended for compliance with the Independent Redistricting Commission process to be a constitutionally required precondition for the legislature’s enactment of redistricting plans, and the legislature bypassed that process here to enact plans of their own design.
+The majority also affirmed the lower court’s finding of partisan intent guiding the congressional plan’s creation as adequately supported, specifically noting evidence that it was drawn to discourage competition.
+The Court remanded the case back to the trial court with instructions to adopt remedial plans with the assistance of a special master.

 CASE LIBRARY